matthewpalmer/matthewpalmer.github.io/_posts/2014-01-17-the-apple-tv-set.md

 Apple has a long and bloody history of dismembering devices' ageing connectors, especially when these inputs are approaching supersession.
 Components like floppy disks, CDs, spinning hard drives, PS/2 ports, VGA and DVI connectors are becoming a rarity in the Mac lineup, available only in the high-end or vintage market.
 Apple has led the industry towards the razor of minimalism, cutting out cruft and obsolescence.

 With Apple's history, a reduced amount of inputs available to an Apple TV set becomes obvious.
-This transforms a TV from a cabled mess to something more similar to an iOS devices' cordless magic, satisfying the requirement for minimalism.
+This transforms a TV from a cabled mess to something more similar to an iOS device's cordless magic, satisfying the requirement for minimalism.

 I envisage very few inputs on the Apple TV set, only the standard Power connector (with power brick built inside the device) and HDMI.